Regents' Policies

 Delegation of Authority

-UNM's Director of Purchasing shall be its Central Purchasing Officer, under the general direction of the Vice President for Business and Finance.
-The Central Purchasing Officer shall have the sole authority to establish the institutional procedures for obligating the University for the procurement of supplies, materials, equipment and contractual services.
+UNM's Chief Procurement Officer shall be its Central Purchasing Officer, under the general direction of the Executive Vice President for Finance and Administration.
+The Chief Procurement Officer shall have the sole authority to establish the institutional procedures for obligating the University for the procurement of supplies, materials, equipment and contractual services.

-The purchase of goods and/or services for clinical components of the Health Sciences Center may be performed by the University of New Mexico Hospital Purchasing Department, as a separate satellite purchasing office of the University, in compliance with University procurement policies and procedures.
+The purchase of goods and services for clinical components of the Health Sciences Center may be performed by the University of New Mexico Hospital Purchasing Department, as a separate satellite purchasing office of the University, in compliance with University procurement policies and procedures and under the direction of the Chief Procurement Officer.

 References